Predrag Danilović: Partizan president (2007–2015)

 In 2007 Danilović returned to KK Partizan, this time as president.

 In late May 2007, following a Serbian Basketball League game from the SuperLeague phase, between KK Hemofarm and Partizan at Vršac's Millennium Centar, Danilović assaulted the referee Marko Juras.
 Dissatisfied over Juras' calls in the game that Partizan lost, thirty-seven-year-old KK Partizan president reportedly followed the twenty-nine-year-old referee into the referees' dressing room and proceeded to knock him to the floor, landing several punches.
 Juras filed a criminal complaint against Danilović as did the Serbian Ministry of Internal Affairs.
 In July 2007, Danilović got suspended by the Serbian Basketball Federation (KSS) from all basketball-related activity for two years, but two months later the punishment was reduced to a probationary period.

 On August 24, 2015, he resigned from the president's position, after few years of financial troubles the club was going through.

-Basketball Federation of Serbia president (2016–present)
+Basketball Federation of Serbia president (2016–2024)

 On December 15, 2016, Danilović became the president of the Basketball Federation of Serbia (KSS).
 On December 14, 2020, he was re-elected.
+He resigned from the position on August 27, 2024 and was succeeded by Nebojša Čović.